Integration testing is an essential aspect of software testing that is designed to assess how efficiently different applications integrate together.

 Some of the benefits of opting for free testing tools include:

-• If they are not useful to your organisation, you haven’t lost any money
+• If they are not useful to your organization, you haven’t lost any money

 • Free tools are available to assist with almost any aspect of integration testing